flbdx/maskuni/README.md

 For example the previous example `<digit>@passwd<digit><digit>` would be written `?d@passwd?d?d`.

 Maskgen iterates from right to left.
-So the output of this mask is :
+So the output of this mask is:
 ```
 0@passwd00
 0@passwd01